French Flair in Boston’s Back Bay

 Designer Duncan Hughes spins Parisian nostalgia into an atelier-inspired Back Bay apartment.

-Text by Jennifer Blaise Kramer Produced by Michael J. Lee
+Text by Jennifer Blaise Kramer Photography by Michael J. Lee

 Newport, Rhode Island, residents Linda Sawyer and John Harris craved a weekend pied-à-terre with Boston character and French flair.
 When they found a penthouse apartment on Back Bay’s Marlborough Street, they fell for the prime location, the private elevator, and the rooftop deck with 360-degree views of the city and room for the dogs to play.
 The second they closed on the residence, the couple called their designer.
 Duncan Hughes had thoughtfully reworked their Rhode Island house, and they needed his eye to rethink their dated 90s-era Boston interiors.
 Their one request?
 Give it a French spin, without going over the top.